 About 15 % of all couples trying to get pregnant realize they have difficulty in conceiving, despite trying for several months or even years.
 Problems with the male account for 50 % of all infertile cases.
-So, what can men do to increase the chances of pregnancy?

 If you lead a healthy lifestyle, you are more likely to produce healthy sperms.
 Avoid lifestyle choices that can compromise your fertility.